 Since it takes considerable resources to change how core features, like Siri or Apple Music, functions across Apple's entire ecosystem, it would take a major technology restructuring effort to kill off that functionality.

 That is, in theory.
 In reality, various features will eventually stop working once the HomePod is obsolete at some point.

 Even so, there will still be some utility in the HomePod for some time to come.

 The support for AirPlay and AirPlay 2 means the HomePod will continue to be a target speaker for streaming audio, even if all of the speaker's other major features stop working.
 Even if Apple stops providing software updates to the HomePod for a considerable length of time, that AirPlay support will still remain active and available.

 It may not remain a "smart" speaker far down the line, but it will still be usable as a speaker.

-The HomePod is not a dairy product with a shelf-life
+The HomePod is not a dairy product with a short shelf-life

 Apple tends to ensure its devices work for as long as reasonably possible, supported both by its high-quality hardware production and extensive software support.

 Despite being obsolete and not sold for well over a decade, owners of the original iPod can still use the portable music device with any Mac to synchronize music tracks.